 I want to make this a global mission.
 Today, men need a strong support system and protection from this gross human rights violation all over the globe.
-If you see, even in US you will hardly find any shelter home for men while statistics say that women and men suffer from domestic violence to same extent.
+If you see, even in the US you will hardly find any shelter home for men while statistics say that women and men suffer from domestic violence to the same extent.

-Q. What are the difficulties / challenges you have faced so far and how did you overcome them?
+Q. What are the difficulties/challenges you have faced so far and how did you overcome them?

 Difficulties come in everything but I face them with a brave heart.
 This is the urgent need of the society and we can’t compromise on this issue.
 I achieve what I want to achieve.

 Many tried to oppose / ridicule as well.
 In a media debate, a well-known feminist activist tried to dilute our efforts by diverting media attention saying this is a trivial problem.
 When I produced the authentic data of male suicide they had to shut up.

 Q. If anyone wants to start this kind of home, what advice would you like to give them?

 You may encounter opposition from others, feminists may try to trivialize your efforts.
 But this is the need of the hour and you should come forward and act upon it without caring for what others might think of you.

 Q. If anyone is interested in helping you by donating money.
 How can they help?

 They can transfer any such donation to our bank account, details of which are furnished below –